grcecant/1710-final-project/README.md

 #### Testing

-We employed thorough property-based testing for each predicate in our main tree.frg file, and ensured these properties through assert statements in specific test suites.
+We employed thorough property-based testing for each predicate in our main tree.frg file.
 Because we used Temporal Forge, we decided against using examples as we remembered we were encouraged against it during the temporal forge assignment, and instead focused on testing properties that should hold between time states rather than trying to find specific instances of what Forge might model (which, in a model like this, are exceedingly complicated and numerous).
+We also included test-expect blocks that tested mutual exclusion for different preds that should not fire at the same time, and testing certain sequences of predicates based off of intended performance.
+As mentioned above, much of our testing also took place through manual verification of Sterling and Cope and Drag trace visualizations.

 #### Collaboration